Linaro/lkft-tools/docs/lava-job-priority.md

 A few notes on how the above priorities are decided.

-- stable-rc results have strict requirements on turnaround time, and are therefore prioritbbbized above mainline and next.
+- stable-rc results have strict requirements on turnaround time, and are therefore prioritized above mainline and next.
 - aosp jobs take a lot of wall time, and are prioritized between stable and next/mainline.
 - -sanity jobs are used for rapid turnaround, and should have the highest